MarceloSistos/The-Decentralized-World-App/README.md

 - Make the necessary changes in the source code or documentation of the project.
 - Commit with a descriptive message of the changes made.
 - Make a pull request to the original repository requesting the integration of your changes.

+## Installation

+To install and run The Decentralized World App, the following steps are required:

+- Download and install the necessary software to create and manage a blockchain network (such as Hyperledger Fabric or Ethereum).
+- Clone or download this GitHub repository on your computer.
+- Open a terminal and navigate to the project folder.
+- Run the command `npm install` to install the project dependencies.
+- Run the command `npm start` to start the application.

 ## License